isomerpages/moe-yuminpri/_our-experience/Co Curriculum Activities/Guzheng.md

 **Student Testimonial**

-“_I like playing Guzheng as it relaxes me whenever I feel stressed, especially during examination periods.
+“ I like playing Guzheng as it relaxes me whenever I feel stressed, especially during examination periods.
 Music from the instrument is soothing.
 In order to play a song well, I must work closely with my team members.
 I participated in the Singapore Youth Festival Central Judging competitions twice, once when I was in Primary 2 in 2010 and two years later when I was in Primary 4.
 We bagged the Silver award in both years.
 All our hard work had really paid off.
-I LOVE GUZHENG!_”
+I LOVE GUZHENG!”

 **_Alycia Lim (5A)_**